efeelize/eng/bec/speaking_notes.md

 ## 3.3)the factors of ...to... 影响因素
 ### 1）套路
-    时间;
+- 时间;
-    金钱；
+- 金钱；
-    energy
+- energy

 ### 2)the factors involoved in deciding whether to relocate a retail business.
 #### 2.1）outline:
 ##### 1)workforce
-    relocating the business
+- relocating the business
-    hiring employees
+- hiring employees
-    possibility of finding qualified workers
+- possibility of finding qualified workers
-    different costs
+- different costs

 ##### 2)customer base/消费群体
-    stable customer base
+- stable customer base
-    new stable clients.
+- new stable clients.

 #### 2.2）完整：
 ***I choose topic A:the factors involoved in deciding whether to relocate a retail business.***
 ***[总] relocating the business is always a critical issue for a retail business and serious considerations must be done before making the final decision.***

-***[Arguement] one major factor to consider is the workforce,relocating the business often means [hiring a large proportion of employees] in another region.The [possiblity of finding qualified workers] must be assessed.[Different costs] of the workforce, including the possible costs to follow different employment policies should also be carefully considered.***
+***[Arguement1] one major factor to consider is the workforce,relocating the business often means [hiring a large proportion of employees] in another region.The [possiblity of finding qualified workers] must be assessed.[Different costs] of the workforce, including the possible costs to follow different employment policies should also be carefully considered.***

 ***[Arguement2] Another important factor is the [customer base].The retail business usually has a quite [stable customer base] and the change of neighbourhood may affect it.People making decisions should consider whether relocating business can [attract a new group of stable clients.]***